awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 **Note**
 With some versions of SQL Server, if the value of pollinginterval is set to more than 3599 seconds, the value resets to the default five seconds\.
 When this happens, T\-Log entries are purged before AWS DMS can read them\.
 To determine which SQL Server versions are impacted by this known issue, see [Microsoft's documentation](https://support.microsoft.com/en-us/topic/kb4459220-fix-incorrect-results-occur-when-you-convert-pollinginterval-parameter-from-seconds-to-hours-in-sys-sp-cdc-scan-in-sql-server-dac8aefe-b60b-7745-f987-582dda2cfa78)\.

-   If you are using Amazon RDS with Multi\-AZ, make sure that also you set secondary following to have the right values in case of failover\.
+   If you are using Amazon RDS with Multi\-AZ, make sure that also you set your secondary to have the right values in case of failover\.

    ```
    exec rdsadmin..rds_set_configuration 'cdc_capture_pollinginterval' , 86399